YQMaa/algo_ex/README.md

     -I/usr/include/openblas/
     ```

-2. Create a file named `
+2. Create a file named `cblas.libs` with the needed linker flags.
+For example,